open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

     - Accept design document and related feature by merging the Pull Request.
     - Decline proposal, by closing the Pull Request without merging.

-1. If the Pull request with the Design Document is merged, it means the design is accepted in the form it's described and it becomes an **ADR, Architecture Decision Record**.
+5. If the pull request with the Design Document is merged, it means the design is accepted as described there, and it becomes an **ADR, Architecture Decision Record**.

 After the Pull Request is merged or closed and it's corresponding design is accepted or declined (whether after step 2 or step 4), implementation work